williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 20 January 2026
+* "*Disruption means that someone has changed the rules of the game.
+Those who play by the old rules have already lost.*” - Gregor Hohpe

 ## 19 January 2026
 * "*An evil man will burn his own nation to the ground to rule over the ashes.*" - Sun Tzu